-With its rich mixture of culture, distinctive language tones, history, architecture, and scenery the sport of football tends not to be the foremost thing on our minds when you think about the Scottish Highlands.
+With its rich mixture of culture, distinctive dialects, history, architecture and scenery the sport of football tends not to be the foremost thing on our minds when you think about the Scottish Highlands.

-Even to this day (often in these times of mass tourism) it’s clichés about salmon, loch monsters, whiskey, forests and mountain tops that fulfill our imaginations when the United Kingdom’s highest region is mentioned.
-This is a region that includes the highest mountain in the UK – Ben Nevis, but this huge mountain does not sit in complete isolation given it sits nor far from the home of Highland League Club Fort William FC.
+Even to this day it’s cliche about salmon, Loch Ness monsters, whisky, forests and mountain tops that fulfill our imaginations when the United Kingdom’s highest region is mentioned.
+This is a region that includes the highest mountain in the UK – Ben Nevis.

-If its rural landscapes are highly identifiable then not so long ago football in the Scottish region of the Highlands was distinguishable from the nearby senior professional leagues.
-For some time, there was no clear pathway to senior professional SFL status.
+If its rural landscapes are highly identifiable then not so much the football teams.
+For some time, there was no clear pathway to the professional SPFL set up.

-Entry to the structured SFL only arrived when more traditional sides in the powerful industrial regions of Scotland faded away.
-For every Third Lanark and Clydebank, there was a Ross County or Inverness Caledonian itching to flex its football ambitions and join the professional set up.
+But for every Third Lanark and Clydebank, there is a Ross County or Inverness Caledonian.
+These clubs are itching to flex footballing ambitions and join the professional league set up.

 If the richer sections of society were interested in more upmarket sports like hunting and shooting so the working classes needed its leisure pursuits.
 And very often this came via organized football matches.